Do you want your dependants to be looked after when you’re gone?

 You can make, change or cancel a preferred nomination at any time either via Member SuperSite or by writing to us.

-When you make a binding nomination, the Trustee is bound to pay your benefit to the beneficiary/ies you have nominated, if your nomination is valid.
+When you make a valid binding nomination, the Trustee is bound to pay your benefit to the beneficiary/ies you have nominated, if your nomination is valid.
 In order for your binding nomination to be valid, you must nominate your dependant/s or your legal personal representative.

 Binding nominations are valid for three years.
 While you can update your binding nomination at any time, you’ll need to complete a new form at least every three years to keep a valid nomination in place.